sreachtools/SReachTools/docs/_docs/src/modules/stochReach/pointBased/SReachPoint/index.md

     risk_alloc_input
-                - [Available only for 'chance-affine'] Risk allocation for the input constraints
+                - [Available only for 'chance-affine'] Risk allocation for the input constraints kmeans_info - [Available only for 'voronoi-open'] MATLAB struct containing info about the kmeans-based undersampling used for tractable particle control approach

   Notes:
   * SReachPoint() will call SReachPointOptions() internally if